radin-lawrence/S3-Shared-storage-set-up-for-Terraform-state-files/README.md

 ## Conclusion
-Here is a simple document on how to use Terraform to  set up s3 bucket-access logs for ALB using terraform
+Here is a simple document on how to set up terraform backed s3 bucket to store the state file, so each of your team members can easily access the same Terraform state files

  ### ⚙️ Connect with Me